DexterBaga/GitUtilities/README.md

 # GitUtilities
-Utility methods that can be used in git hook events
+Utility methods that can be used in git hook events.